mikeyvu/todo-bot/README.md

 	- Verify `MONGODB_CONNECTIONSTRING` is valid and accessible from your runtime environment.
 - CORS issues in development:
 	- Frontend should run on allowed origins configured in backend (`localhost:5173` / `localhost:5174`).

+## Next Stage

+Planned improvements for the next version:

+- User authentication and personalized data
+	- Implement sign up, login, and logout.
+	- Add protected routes and per-user task ownership so each user sees only their own task list.
+	- Suggested stack: JWT (access token) + hashed passwords (bcrypt) + auth middleware in Express.

+- RAG assistant for daily planning
+	- Integrate a Retrieval-Augmented Generation workflow to help users generate and refine daily task plans.
+	- Use user context (existing tasks, priorities, due dates, completion history) as retrieval input.
+	- Return actionable suggestions such as time-blocked schedules, priority ordering, and focus recommendations.
+	- Add user controls to accept, edit, or dismiss AI-generated tasks before saving.

 ## License